 - Love is His great motivation.

 Everyone has sin and will be condemned for it.
 God's love for us is what motivates His plan to save sinners from their sins.
-The word "so" loved explains that the love required to achieve this end was such that only God could possess and express such love.
-It was beyond man's capabilities.
+The word "so" in regards to love explains that the love required to achieve this end was such that only God could possess and express it and was beyond man's capabilities to do so.